Panama–Pacific International Exposition: Women and gender roles

 At the time, there was an idea of a "New Woman" who was more progressive and advanced intellectually and sexually.
 This idea of a "New Woman" related to the overarching themes of the fair: modernity, and progress.
 In efforts to promote the fair, organizers used the "New Woman" as an advertising tactic and proof that San Francisco was an evolving and safe environment for tourists.
 During the fair, women could be seen posing with agriculture from around the state in celebration of California's produce.
 All the women were young, beautiful white women who were often the highlight of newspaper articles and events.
 This use of women presented the idea that they were useful only for their beauty but failed to appreciate their intellectual capacity and physical abilities.

 The International Conference of Women Workers to Promote Permanent Peace was held on July 4–7 in the "Peace Palace", a transformation of the Civic Auditorium (now the Bill Graham Civic Auditorium).
 May Wright Sewall, by appointment of Charles C. Moore, chair of the exposition, organized the peace conference.
 It was attended by women pacificists from all over the world, especially the neutral countries of World War I.

 One of the most memorable achievements of the Women's Board was the installation of statues that celebrated women, specifically mothers, known as the Pioneer Mother.

 The National Society Colonial Dames XVII Century was established by six women while attending the exposition.

+China's Participation

+The Republic of China participated extensively in the Panama–Pacific International Exposition.
+After the Panama Canal project progressed, U.S. invitations were extended worldwide including China.
+Initially Chinese planning was slow, but as the United States became the first major power in the West to recognize the Republic of China government in 1913, the Chinese government formally formed a bureau to prepare for the fair with a mission to represent the nascent republic.

+Chinese organizers assembled more than 100,000 products from 19 provinces, which reportedly comprised over half the total number of exhibits displayed by participating nations.
+China's products included industrial goods, textiles, ceramics, tea, and more, which in total earned over 1,200 medals and awards, the highest number won by any participating country at the fair.
+Chinese efforts were overseen by a delegation led by Chen Qi (陈琪), who coordinated the preparation, shipment, and exhibition of the Chinese entries.

+Chen Qi (at times translated as Ch'en Ch'i in Wade–Giles), head of the Chinese delegation at the Exposition.